andrey-zherikov/argparse/README.md

 ### Named argument prefix character

-`Config.namedArgPrefix`—the character that named arguments begin with.
+`Config.namedArgPrefix` – the character that named arguments begin with.

 Default is dash (`-`).

 ### End of arguments

-`Config.endOfArgs`—the string that conventionally marks the end of all arguments.
+`Config.endOfArgs` – the string that conventionally marks the end of all arguments.

 Default is double dash (`--`).

 ### Case sensitivity

-`Config.caseSensitive`—by default argument names are case-sensitive.
+`Config.caseSensitive` – by default argument names are case-sensitive.
 You can change that behavior by setting this member to `false`.

 Default is `true`.

 ### Bundling of single-letter arguments

-`Config.bundling`—when it is set to `true`, single-letter arguments can be bundled together, i.e., `-abc` is the same as `-a -b -c`.
+`Config.bundling` – when it is set to `true`, single-letter arguments can be bundled together, i.e., `-abc` is the same as `-a -b -c`.

 Default is `false`.

 ### Adding help generation

-`Config.addHelp`—when it is set to `true`, then `-h` and `--help` arguments are added to the parser.
+`Config.addHelp` – when it is set to `true`, then `-h` and `--help` arguments are added to the parser.
 In case if the command line has one of these arguments, then the corresponding help text is printed and the parsing will be stopped.
 If `CLI!(...).parseArgs(alias newMain)` or `CLI!(...).main(alias newMain)` is used, then provided `newMain` function will not be called.